+Who is at risk?
 For people on sodium restricted diets, the amount of sodium in the water may be significant.
-For instance, drinking up to two litres of water per day at the levels found in some parts of Oxford County could add 40 to 187 milligrams of sodium to a person's diet.

-Who is at risk?
-For a healthy adult, the level of sodium in the water supply does not pose a risk to health.
-However, if you or members of your family have kidney disease, heart disease, high blood pressure or liver disease, and need to restrict your salt intake because of these illnesses, please ask your physician or health care professional how sodium in the water may affect your health.
+For instance, drinking up to two litres of water per day at the levels found in some parts of Oxford County could add 40-187 mg of sodium to a person's diet.
+If you or members of your family have kidney disease, heart disease, high blood pressure or liver disease, and need to restrict your salt intake because of these illnesses, please ask your physician or health care professional how sodium in the water may affect your health.